History Outline Of G60 PJM (Previously H746 KPL)

 All sorted now into colour.

-so while Mark at RW Masters was busying himself with the on-going body work to my Corrado, I kept myself occupied, as and how time allowed with the day job, building the mechanicals in readiness to install into the soon to be re-furbished chassis.
+So while Mark at RW Masters was busying himself with the on-going body work to my Corrado, I kept myself occupied, as and how time allowed with the day job, building the mechanicals in readiness to install into the soon to be re-furbished chassis.

 First for my attention was the Rallye rear beam, to which I required to carry out modifications allowing the use of the Audi TT rear differential.
 The simplest way to do this was to fit the Dutchbuild kit.
-In order to carry out this modification to the Rallye beam we needed to construct a jig to ensure the Dutchbuild kit was welding correctly into alignment.
+In order to carry out this modification to the Rallye beam we needed to construct a jig to ensure the Dutchbuild kit was welded correctly into alignment.
 At the same time we opted to fit the camber adjusting plates to the rear beam, which would afford us a greater scope when it came to wheel alignment.

 Work starts on the new 16V Turbo engine.
 I was in part sad to say goodbye to the 16VG60, I love these engines they give so much in every way and you couldn’t ask for a better sound track!
 But after 21 years, and most of that on a 16VG60, my faithful G Lader let go whilst were on our return from the Stanford Hall 25th Corrado birthday meet.
 RIP G Lader, now laid to rest in a place of honour on the top shelf of my office display cabinet.